 SAR – Suspicious activity report

-In the case of suspicions of money laundering activities, financial institutions and other bodies subject to AML regulations submit reports to the FIU regarding the suspected activities; these reports are called SARs.
+In the case of suspicions of money laundering activities, financial institutions and other bodies subject to AML regulations.
+They also submit reports to the FIU regarding the suspected activities.
+Therefore, these reports are called SARs.

 STR – Suspicious transaction report

-STRs are the same as SARs; different terms are used in different countries.
+STRs are the same as SARs; different countries have different terms for it.

 BO – Beneficial owner

-A beneficial owner is an individual who enjoys the benefit of or controls a legal entity or property, though the property or entity is in someone else’s name.
+A beneficial owner is an individual who enjoys the benefit of or controls a legal entity or property.
+Although the property or entity is in someone else’s name.

 FATF – Financial Action Task Force

-G7 nations found FATF, an inter-governmental organization, in 1989 to develop standards and policies for fighting money laundering in the world.
+G7 nations found FATF, an inter-governmental organization, in 1989 to develop standards and policies.
+The purpose is fighting money laundering in the world.

 FIU – Financial Intelligence Unit